PoundKey/Algorithms/Distributed Systems/Socket Programming/README.md

 - Sockets are communication points on the same or different computers to exchange data, with OS level support by Unix/Linux/Windows.
 - A process sends and receives through a socket
 - Analogy: the doorway of the house.
-- Socket, as an API, supports the creaGon of network applications
+- Socket, as an API, supports the creation of network applications

 ### Socket interface:
-- A collecGon of system calls to write a networking program at user-level.
+- A collection of system calls to write a networking program at user-level.
 - Originally provided in Berkeley UNIX, later adopted by all popular operating systems.
 - In UNIX, everything is like a file, all input is like reading a file, and all output is like writing a file.
 File is represented by an integer file descriptor.
 - Data written into socket on one host can be read out of socket on other host.